walthova/walthova/README.md

 ## What I care about
 - **AI literacy and innovative thinking**: toolkits, workshops, and prompts that make advanced AI usable for newcomers and powerful for pros
 - **Decision intelligence**: simulation-first product thinking, scenario trees, and human-in-the-loop feedback that aligns choices with values
-- **Ethics in AI and blockchain**: consent, provenance, bias awareness, safety-by-default, and transparent governance
+- **Ethics in AI and blockchain**: consent, provenance, bias awareness, and transparent governance
 - **Community empowerment**: access, ownership, and upward mobility through education-first onboarding.